Galvana28/Galvana28/README.md

 ![reshiram-pokemon-reshiram](https://github.com/user-attachments/assets/7080908a-b436-4afe-9f25-930ebf9c4f4a)

 Hello!
 My name is Galvana!
 I LOVE My Singing Monsters and Pokémon!!
-If you have any cosplays PLEASE show me 🤯 I'm also super hyperfixated on Hiveswap and Mario.
+If you have any cosplays PLEASE show me 🤯 I'm also super hyperfixated on Animal Crossing and Mario.

 I'm quite bad at talking to people 😔😨 I'm ASS at keeping conversations going.
 I make a lot of typos mostly because I'm really happy I love y'all /p .,, i might be too enthusiastic sometimes idk.
 It's difficult to find the right words, so alot of the time I use emojis instead.